insyirahazman/insyirahazman/README.md

 ---

-> 💬 *“Driven by curiosity, grounded in ethics — building AI that helps people.”*
+> 💬 *“Driven by curiosity, grounded in ethics — building AI and software that make an impact.”*